Aisha Ahmed: Career

 Ahmed had a minor role in the film Tum Bin 2 (2016).
 She made her debut in Arjun Mukerjee's 3 Storeys (2018).
 In a positive review, Devesh Sharma of Filmfare praised Ahmed's chemistry with co-star Ankit Rathi.
 The same year, she appeared as Nikhat Rizvi in Jessica Sadana's series Adulting, alongside Yashaswini Dayama.
 Her performance was well received.

 In 2019, Ahmed featured opposite Ayush Mehra in the romantic comedy Minus One.
 The show had a second season, titled New Chapter, released in 2023 on Lionsgate Play.
 Ahmed has also played leading roles in the MX Player series Balcony Buddies (2021; opposite Amol Parashar) and Zoya Parvin's short film Clean (2021).
 In 2022, she played a supporting character in the Shubham Yogi-film Kacchey Limbu.

 In 2024, Ahmed starred in the music video "Nadaaniyan", alongside singer Akshath Acharya.

 Personal life

 Aisha is the daughter of actress Rukhsar Rehman and Rehman's first husband Asad Ahmed.
 Director Faruk Kabir is Aisha's stepfather.

-As per reports, Aisha is dating marketing professional Uday Oberoi since 2022.
+As per reports, Aisha is dating writer Bilal Siddiqi and has dated actor Ritwik Bhowmik.
 However, neither of them have confirmed their relationship in the media.